 Auto No-Fault Intentional Injuries Exclusion – You Don’t Have to Prove Innocence

-To use an extreme example, a person can literally crash their vehicle into a telephone pole while driving under the influence of marijuana or alcohol, with no sleep, while checking their Facebook account on their phone, and still receive no-fault benefits if injured under the Michigan auto no-fault law.
-The driver would obtain no-fault benefits from their own auto-insurer.
+To use an extreme example, a person theoretically could crash their vehicle into a telephone pole while driving under the influence of marijuana or alcohol, with no sleep, while checking their Facebook account on their phone, and they will generally still receive no-fault benefits.
 To be clear, we do not endorse or otherwise suggest that driving in such a manner is acceptable.
+However, to be eligible for benefits, the crash itself must still be accidental.
+Had the unsafe driver in this fictional example driven into the telephone pole on purpose in order to injure or kill himself, no-fault benefits would not be payable (because the underlying injuries were not accidental).

 (4) Bodily injury is accidental as to a person claiming personal protection insurance benefits unless suffered intentionally by the injured person or caused intentionally by the claimant.
 Even though a person knows that bodily injury is substantially certain to be caused by his act or omission, he does not cause or suffer injury intentionally if he acts or refrains from acting for the purpose of averting injury to property or to any person including himself.